Important facts to consider when planning to buy a property in the future

 1. First of all, you need to have a job, a source of income to prove that you are capable to pay your mortgage.

 2. Check your credit scoring and take the necessary steps to improve it if you need to.

 3. Have a good deposit.
 There are so many mortgage schemes to choose from.
 A mortgage advisor will save you precious time and help find to find the best solutions suitable for your budget and needs.
 Some will even negotiate the mortgage rates for you.

 4. Estimate how much you can borrow, what interest you will pay, and for how many years you will get a mortgage, by using an online mortgage calculator.

 5. When exactly are you planning to move into your new home.
 Take into account the tenancy agreement at the rented property where you live and follow the rules accordingly.

 6. The location where you want to buy a house.
-Do your research and ask online and in-person the neighbours of the property that is for sale.
+Do your research and ask online and in-person the neighbors of the property that is for sale.
 Visit the location a few times to see what’s going on around.
-Ideal will be at different hours in a day, and late in the evening.
+Ideal will be at different hours in the day, and late in the evening.

 8. You should start looking for a house as soon as you’ve been pre-approved by lenders.
 That’s not the case if you planning to buy a house in cash.

 9. If you planning to purchase real estate for investment purposes is better to have extra finance on the side.
 Making a profit from real estate is not happening in a short time, especially if you buy to let and have a mortgage hanging on your back.